langgenius/dify/README.md

 ## Community & Support

-* [Canny](https://feedback.dify.ai/).
+* [Github Discussion](https://github.com/langgenius/dify/discussions).
 Best for: sharing feedback and checking out our feature roadmap.
 * [GitHub Issues](https://github.com/langgenius/dify/issues).
 Best for: bugs you encounter using Dify.AI, and feature proposals.
 See our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).
 * [Email Support](mailto:hello@dify.ai?subject=[GitHub]Questions%20About%20Dify).
 Best for: questions you have about using Dify.AI.
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.